Bath Spa University has opted into the TEF and received a Silver award.

 - Develop professional working relationships and vital networking skills.

-The intense professional focus of the course makes this a highly specialised award for students seeking careers in the industry and equips you with the with the rigorous academic knowledge required for postgraduate study.
+The intense professional focus of the course makes this a highly specialised award for students seeking careers in the industry and equips you with the rigorous academic knowledge required for postgraduate study.
 BA (Hons) Acting offers you the essential practical and creative skills for becoming independent thinkers, motivated artists and freelance practitioners.

 Regular technical classes develop your voice, singing, movement and comedy skills to a professional level.
 Acting classes and performance projects explore the key processes and practitioners that inform contemporary approaches to acting.
 Acting for camera training is practical, skills-based and industry-aware.
 Underpinning the practical work is an emphasis on the vital interaction between academic research and acting processes.